 Something you’ll want to take into consideration if you choose eBay promoted listings is that the platform takes a percentage of your final sale on top of your agreed promoted listing percentage – just as it would if you weren’t using the advertising service.

 This is why it’s a good idea to check eBay’s weekly ad rate trends regularly.
 You can monitor when your product category’s average ad rates are more affordable for your online business or tweak the final sales percentages of your items to match or beat your competition.

 Remember, you only pay eBay when your promoted listings are sold.
 This means the paid service is a low risk way to boost your sales and gain data about your campaigns to improve upon them.

 eBay advertising: boost your visibility to boost your sales

 By improving the visibility of your products by using eBay advertising features, you’re far more likely to see an increase in sales and grow your business.

 eBay promoted listings offers a simple and cost-effective way to boost your visibility, increase your sales and capture data to improve your listings.

 A good rule of thumb is to use eBay advertising to complement and build upon your existing selling strategies.
-Get more ideas for improving your listings for enhanced visibility and increased sales by checking out our top 30 ways to grow your eBay business.
+Get more ideas for improving your listings for enhanced visibility and increased sales by checking out our ways to grow your eBay business video.